 The ASX Corporate Governance Council outlines 8 core principles of good corporate governance and provides recommendations for the implementation of the respective principles.
-Whilst it is not mandatory to adopt the Council's recommendations, the Listing Rules of ASX stipulates that a listed entity is required to provide a statement disclosing the extent to which it has adopted the recommendations in the Reporting Period (12 months to 30 June each year) and, if it has not adopted any of the recommendations, to explain why.
+Whilst it is not mandatory to adopt the Council's recommendations, the Listing Rules of ASX stipulates that a listed entity is required to provide a statement disclosing the extent to which it has adopted the recommendations in the Reporting Period and, if it has not adopted any of the recommendations, to explain why.

-This Corporate Governance Statement cogently sets out TML's current compliance, as at the date of 28 August 2019, with the ASX Corporate Governance Council's 4th edition Corporate Governance Principles and recommendations (Recommendations).
+This Corporate Governance Statement cogently sets out TML's current compliance, as at the date of 26 February 2020, with the ASX Corporate Governance Council's 4th edition Corporate Governance Principles and recommendations (Recommendations).

-This Statement has been approved by the Board of Directors on 28th August 2019.
+This Statement has been approved by the Board of Directors on 26th February 2020.